 - Hotel Primavera – simple hotel in a great location with a very good restaurant (Lo Stornello) attached.

-- Hotel Sempione – a brand-new hotel on the lakefront with great rooftop bar.
+- Sempione Boutique Hotel – lakefront hotel with great rooftop bar.
 The owner, Daniela, really goes out of her way for guests.

 How To Get to Isola Bella

 If you’ve got a rental car, you can head to the area on the A26 highway from Milan – take the Stresa/Baveno exit.
 Or, take the Carpugnino exit and have a spectacularly scenic, if windy and narrow, car ride downhill into Stresa.

 The main car park in Stresa is Piazza Marconi (boat dock).
 You can also find parking near the conference center or free parking at the train station.
 These car parks get busy in summer, but if you’re prepared to walk just a few minutes you’ll find free on-street parking around town.